 Birds must be pastured; this includes free ranging or in pens with adequate space for running, jumping, foraging and other natural behaviors.
 No-debeaking practices or synthetic yolk colorants are allowed.
 Fresh grit, dust bath areas, supplemental feed and shelter from predators should be available.
 Waterfowl should have access to clean water deep enough to submerge their head.

 Livestock raised for meat purposes must be grass-fed and ideally, grass-finished.
 We recognize that some consumers prefer grain-finished livestock - IF there is grain supplementation (grain-finished is allowed - grain-fed is not allowed) sellers must be transparent ‘to the grain’.
 This means listing any / all grain inputs, specification of brands, origins, practices, quality and duration of grain-finishing.
-Any supplements, hay or other inputs must be communicated per offer.
+Any supplements, hay or other inputs must be communicated per item.
 Livestock should be rotated regularly, humanely treated, and always have access to fresh water.

 Cows should be grass-fed and pastured.
-Any supplements, hay or other inputs must be clearly communicated per offer.
+Any supplements, hay or other inputs must be clearly communicated per item.
 Cattle should be rotated regularly and always have access to fresh water.
 A limited amount of grain is acceptable, but never more than 6% of their daily intake (all inputs must be identified and communicated to customers, see Beef Cattle above).

 Pigs are often fed scraps and food waste.
 We understand it is hard to determine if scraps are non-GMO or organic quality.
-Because buyers deserve transparency: without exception, all feed inputs, including but not limited to restaurant / bakery / grocery extras (a good sustainable practice), must be clearly stated per offer.
+Because buyers deserve transparency: without exception, all feed inputs, including but not limited to restaurant / bakery / grocery extras (a good sustainable practice), must be clearly stated per item.
 Further, all feed and inputs must be communicated including but not limited to feed brands, origins, practices and quality.